The tempered disk and the tempered cohomology: Introduction

+In Section \ref{section notation} we fix some notation.
 Let $R$ be a Banach ring.
 In Section \ref{section ind-banach} we review the theory of Ind-Banach modules over $R$, developed in \cite{BamBen}.
 In particular, we see that they form a quasi-abelian category: $\Ind(\BanR)$.
-We also explain that the completed tensor product over $R$, $\wotimes_R$ endows $\Ind(\BanR)$ with a closed symmetric monoidal structure.
+We also explain that the completed tensor product over $R$, $\wotimes_R$, endows $\Ind(\BanR)$ with a closed symmetric monoidal structure.
+We are then able to associate its derived infinity category: that is a closed symmetric monoidal stable $\infty$-category.
 In the case $R=K$, where $K$ is a complete non-archimedean field, we then give an alternative and useful description of the category of essentially monomorphic objects in $\Ind(\BanR)$ in terms of bornological vector spaces (see Theorem \ref{compare ind and born}).
 We also recall some basic facts on bornological vector spaces.

 In Section \ref{section tempered functions} we introduce the algebra of tempered power series over $R$, denoted by $\temp{R}{t}$, as an element of $\Ind(\BanR)$ (Definition \ref{definition tempered series}).
 We prove moreover some technical lemmas concerning this algebra.